mmmorris1975/aws-runas/docs/saml.md

 #### Custom Configuration File Attributes
-In addition to the required parameters shown abive, the program supports other custom configuration attributes in the profiles defined in the .aws/config file to other configuration for using SAML integration.
+In addition to the required parameters shown above, the program supports other custom configuration attributes in the profiles defined in the .aws/config file to other configuration for using SAML integration.
 These attributes are specific to aws-runas and will be ignored by other tools leveraging the AWS SDK.